Dr Robert Knifton

 - MA Art Gallery & Museum Studies, University of Manchester

 - BA Politics & Modern History, University of Manchester

-My teaching is primarily focused on museums, galleries and heritage at MA level, where I am part of the team who teach across the Curating Science, Art Gallery & Museum Studies and Arts Management & Heritage Studies Masters programmes.
+My teaching is primarily focused on museums, galleries and heritage at MA level, where I am part of the team who teach across the Art Gallery and Museum Studies and Arts Management and Heritage Studies Masters programmes.
 I am also involved in teaching at BA level, focusing on professional practice for fine artists.